halil851/InsertionSortProject-from-Patika.dev/README.md

 1. Show the steps of sorting the array above
 2. Big-O notation.
 3. Write three cases below
       Average case:
       Worst case:
       Best case: .
-What case does the number 18 fall into after the array is sorted?
+4. What case is correct for the number 18 after the array is sorted?

-Write the first 4 steps of [7,3,5,8,2,9,4,15.6] according to Insertion Sort.
+5. Write the first 4 steps of [7,3,5,8,2,9,4,15.6] according to Insertion Sort.

 Answers;